Powerlearnproject/se-day1-assignment-kuriajames147/README.md

 maintenance: maintai andd support the software

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+flexibility: waterfall is rigid and less adaptable to changes once delopment begins while agile allows continous adjustments based on the feedback received during each iteration requirements gathering: in waterfall, requirements are defined upfront and considered fixed while agile allows foe evolving requirements throughout the project customer involvement: in waterfall, customer involvement is mainly at the beginning and at the end of the project while agile actively engages customers in each iteration to provide feedback
+testing: in waterfall, testing is typically done at the end of the development process waterfall methodology is best used for projects with very concrete timelines and well-defined deliverables agile methodology is used for complex projects where the significant constraints are not well understood

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.